myavuzokumus/LightweightWeatherApp/README.md

 flutter run
 ```

-> Note: If you wanna run app on web, you need to use `flutter run -d edge --web-browser-flag "--disable-web-security".
+> Note: All backend things are on the Django side.
+So if you want to use the app with functionality, you also need to run the Django backend.
-> Because Google API doesn't support CORS, so you need to this.
-But also you can move API to the proxy server and you fetch data from that or just use simple package for that.
-Your choice.
-> So I already do it.
-Google API working on backend right now!

 ## Packages